The best German Christmas markets 2019

 Few places are as magical as Germany during the Christmas period.
 Where better to gorge on festive treats than against backdrops of snowy forests, serene lakes or dramatic Gothic cities, with aromatic scents of roasted chestnuts and spiced gingerbread wafting by?

-Get even more essential travel guides and advice from our travel hub.
+Get even more essential travel guides and advice from our travel hub and check out our top 10 travel destinations for 2019.

 Best for… festive grandeur and traditional eats